Speeding in a Prohibited Zone in Raleigh

 Speed Limits in School Zones | North Carolina General Statutes– Learn more about speed limits in school zones by visiting the North Carolina General Assembly website.
 You can read the full text of the statute and find out who has the authority to set speed limits in school zones.

 Don’t admit guilt and pay your speeding ticket.
 Instead, let the Coolidge Law Firm fight it for you.
-We have decades of experience representing Wake County drivers, and we vow to provide you will quality legal representation.
+We have decades of experience representing Raleigh drivers, and we vow to provide you will quality legal representation.

 Schedule a time to speak with us more about your case.
 Call (919) 239-8448 or submit your information in the online contact form.
-The Coolidge Law Firm defends clients of traffic offenses in all areas of Wake County, NC, including Raleigh, Cary, Garner, Wake Forest, and Apex.
+The Coolidge Law Firm defends clients of traffic offenses in all areas of Raleigh, Cary, Garner, Wake Forest, and Apex.